Sahana12-A/Healthcare-Analysis/README.md

 # 🏥 Healthcare Analysis (Hospital Management)

-Welcome to my **Healthcare Analysis** project — a practical Excel-based solution designed to improve hospital operations, staff efficiency, and patient experience.
+Welcome to my **Healthcare Analysis** project — a practical Tableau solution designed to improve hospital operations, staff efficiency, and patient experience.
 This hands-on project simulates the real-world challenges hospitals face and demonstrates how data can be used to enhance daily decision-making in the healthcare sector.

 ---